jsburns13/5112_JBurns/README.md

 # 5112_Week1
-Repository for week 1 assignment
+Repository for 5112 class assignments